elsafecke/azure-ai-agents-labs/Lab 2 - Create AI Agent in AI Foundy UI.md

     Note that it cannot return a response...we need to give it the tools to be able to answer real-time questions like these.

-4. Add in Grounding with Bing Search as a knowledge source
+4. **Add in Grounding with Bing Search as a knowledge source**

     ![Sample Photo](images/knowledge.jpg)
     ![Sample Photo](images/add-knowledge.jpg)
     ![Sample Photo](images/bing-connect.jpg)

-5. After you've added Bing Search, try entering the above questions again.
+5. After you've added Bing Search, **try entering the above questions again**.
 It should be able to answer them now.

-6. Once you are done experimenting with Bing, remove Bing Search as a knowledge source.
+6. Once you are done experimenting with Bing, **remove Bing Search as a knowledge source**.
 The below sections of the labs do not require it and will use grounding documents instead.

     ![Sample Photo](images/remove-bing.jpg)

-7. Next we will add a local file as an additional knowledge source.
+7. Next we will **add a local file as an additional knowledge source**.
 For the Knowledge Source, click Files, and then Select Local Files to add and upload the Internal Policy Document for Contoso Tech Support Agents.pdf (saved in the 'data-lab2' folder)

     💡What’s happening here?
     - When you upload data for file search in Azure AI Agent Service, a vector store is created to manage and search the uploaded files.
 This process involves several steps to ensure the data is properly indexed and searchable.